Now some fresh pickings from the Political Grapevine:

 Britain's Labour party has dropped a prospective candidate for parliament, after she admitted to having worked as a French whore.
-Fifty-five-year-old Christine Wheatley doesn't see what the fuss is about, adding, "Yes, I worked as a tart.
+Fifty-five-year-old Christine Wheatley (search) doesn't see what the fuss is about, adding, "Yes, I worked as a tart.
 I'm not ashamed."

-Meanwhile, a spokesman for Britain's prestigious Oxford Union British debating society, which has welcomed presidents and prime ministers says the group is excited to hear from this week's speaker, who he says is the "biggest and apparently the best" in his field.
+Meanwhile, a spokesman for Britain's prestigious Oxford Union (search) British debating society, which has welcomed presidents and prime ministers says the group is excited to hear from this week's speaker, who he says is the "biggest and apparently the best" in his field.
 So who is he?
 None other than American porn star Ron Jeremy, who will be the first adult film actor ever to address the 183-year-old institution.

 — FOX News' Michael Levine contributed to this report